iliapolo/pyci/README.md

     PyCI itself relies on this, you can see how I implemented path resolution [here](https://github.com/iliapolo/pyci/blob/release/pyci/api/utils.py#L214).

+- Script entrypoint

+    When you install a package via pip, it looks for the entry-points declared in your setup.py, and dynamically creates python scripts to be used as the command line entry-point.
+    PyInstaller packages obviously dont do this, this means that your entrypoint file must be invokable as a script.
+If you are using a framework like [click](http://click.pocoo.org/6/), this wont be the case.

+    You see an example [here](./pyci/shell/main.py#L223) of how to deal with such a case.

 Basically, the main point is: **Run your tests on the binary package as well as the wheel.**